• Skip to primary navigation

 It’s easy to spice up stair treads and reinforce your brand with a little imagination.
 While reclaimed wood is already a perfect match to emphasize a sustainable, eco-conscience culture, there are even more possibilities.
 Consider the stairs pictured above that add text on the risers in a very on-brand manner to further emphasis what the space is all about.
 These treads are sure to add an element of delight to museum visitors while also keeping their eyes and attention on navigating the stairs.

-5. East meets West
+5. East meets West in these reclaimed wood stair treads

 The stairs at the Seattle Center accomplish many things as they welcome visitors to the center.
 First, they are beautifully designed and aesthetically pleasing with their gentle curve and well lit risers that help people of all ages and abilities safely navigate the stairs.
 But they also help represent the organization’s core cultural values some of which are to manage their business with accountability, integrity and commitment to race and social justice while also fostering a collaborative and trusting community.